 This is nature at its best but can prove to be a more challenging hike with some quite rocky areas.
 You’ll also find boardwalks and smoother areas throughout providing a nice break to slow your pace.

 The forest wetlands are cool and shady and feature graceful weeping willows.
 Throughout the season, the hills display colorful wildflowers including rhododendron and azaleas.
 One of our favorite sites is the Babcock Preserve waterfall which is luckily quite close to the park entrance.
 If you aren’t in the mood for a longer trek, this quick hike is worthwhile.

 For incredible wildlife viewing and Connecticut hiking trails, Audubon Greenwich is ideal.
-The main sanctuary has seven miles of trails for guests to enjoy that venture through hardwood forests, old fields, lakes, streams, and vernal pools.
+The main sanctuary has seven miles of trails for guests to enjoy that venture through hardwood forests, old fields, CT lakes, streams, and vernal pools.
 Wildlife enthusiasts also love visiting the sanctuary to see river otters, muskrats, wood ducks, white-tailed deer, coyotes, flying squirrels, nesting bluebirds, wild turkeys, bats, and a wide array of reptiles and amphibians.

 Head up the scenic Riversville Road to the picturesque little hamlet of North Greenwich to find the Audubon’s welcome center.
 The hiking trails slope into the park behind the center.